Definition of Length in Physics

 Arc length is the length of a curve or arc, and is a measure of the distance traveled along the curve.
 We often use it in calculus and geometry to calculate the length of curves such as circles or ellipses.

 In physics, we typically measure length in units such as meters, feet, or inches.
 The SI unit of length is meter.
 Hence, we can define it as the distance traveled by light in a vacuum during a time interval of 1/299,792,458 of a second.
-Other common units of length include centimeters, kilometers, and miles.
+Other common units of length include centimetres, kilometres, and miles.

-There are two main methods of measuring length in physics: direct measurement and indirect measurement.
+There are two main methods of measuring length in physics: Direct and Indirect measurements:

 Direct measurement involves physically measuring the length of an object using a ruler, tape measure, or other measuring device.
 We use this method for objects that are small and easily accessible.